-RDG 301 Reading in the Content Areas.
+RDG 301 Literacy and Instruction in the Content Areas.
 (3) F, S, SS

 Required course for all Secondary Education candidates.
-Introduces theory and instructional strategies for learning from text across academic disciplines.
+Introduces theory and instructional strategies for learning written and oral texts across academic disciplines.

 314 Introduction to Teaching of Reading.
 (3) F, S, SS